CaoimheOBrien/WebUIDesign_2025GroupProject/README.md

 # 🧠 Design Rationale
 5. Why did you choose this theme/topic?
-  With our website, we wanted to create an app which focuses on enhancing student experience while also giving educators a platform to communicate and assess their students.
+-With our website, we wanted to create an app which focuses on enhancing student experience while also giving educators a platform to communicate and assess their students.
 Our website integrates interactive features to allow for resource sharing.
 This space fosters a dynamic and supportive learning environment, ensuring students receive the resources that they need to succeed.

 6. Key design goals and user needs identified
-• Sign in/Sign out
+- Sign in/Sign out
-• Create quiz/ manage quizzes
+- Create quiz/ manage quizzes
-• Take quiz
+- Take quiz
-• Multiple modules
+- Multiple modules
-• Learning resources
+- Learning resources
-• Track academic progress
+- Track academic progress

-• Provide both college students and lecturers a chance at improved learning opportunities
+- Provide both college students and lecturers a chance at improved learning opportunities
-• Easy access to students’ progress in quizzes and marks for lectures
+- Easy access to students’ progress in quizzes and marks for lectures
-• Enables the users to access different pages depending on if the user used the staff sign in or the student sign in
+- Enables the users to access different pages depending on if the user used the staff sign in or the student sign in
-• Simple set up for lecturers to setup their own notes to be accessed in the learning resource section
+- Simple set up for lecturers to setup their own notes to be accessed in the learning resource section
-• Intuitive access to quizzes for students and lectures
+- Intuitive access to quizzes for students and lectures

 7. Brief summary of research insights or personas used